11 Types of Scorpions for Pets

 They also need a warm, humid environment with a substrate that can hold moisture, such as coconut fiber or peat moss.

-Feeding a Thai Zebra Scorpion is relatively simple, as they will eat a variety of insects such as crickets, roaches, and mealworms.
+Feeding a Thai Zebra Scorpion is relatively simple.
+They eat a variety of insects, such as crickets, roaches, and mealworms.

 It’s essential to provide them with a shallow water dish for drinking and maintain proper humidity levels in their enclosure.